IdentityPython/JWTConnect-Python-OidcService/doc/what.rst

 What a service should do
 ************************

-This document is a companion to oidcservice_service_ where the how is covered.
+This document is a companion to oidcservice-service_ where the how is covered.
 This document aims to tell you the what.
 What is divided into two part one is what happens before the HTTP request is sent and the other is what happens once the response has been reveived.
 In the following I am concentrating on